enoskyeza/practice/README.md

 HTML5 Canvas: Develop an interactive drawing application using the HTML5 <canvas> element, allowing users to draw shapes or patterns.

 ### CSS Tasks:
+CSS Preprocessors: Refactor CSS code using a preprocessor like Sass or Less, utilizing features like variables, mixins, and nesting to organize and streamline stylesheets.